-I hope you find the 2019 Water Quality Report helpful in better understanding our efforts to protect and preserve the public's water supply.
-If you have any questions or concerns about water quality, please don't hesitate to contact OUC's Water Quality Lab at 407-434-2549.
+I hope the 2021 Water Quality Report reassures you that we are a responsible steward of the public's water supply.
+If you have any questions or concerns about water quality or conservation, please don't hesitate to contact OUC's Water Quality Lab at 407-434-2549.

-lit Bullock
+fit Bullock

-Clint Bullock OUC General Manager & CEO
+- Clint Bullock OUC General Manager & CEO